AmericanMedicalAssociation/ama-style-guide-2/styleguide/source/_patterns/02-molecules/article-stub.md

 [EWL-4432](https://issues.ama-assn.org/browse/EWL-4432)

 ### Use Case
 This produces an Artcle teaser for use if certain fields are present.
+Entices a user to click on a related article which exists on a separate page.

 ~~~
 articleStub {